How Can I Become a Nurse With a Bridge Program?

 If you want to become an RN, you can look into Associate Degree (ADN) programs or schools that offer Bachelor’s degrees in nursing (BSN).
 An ADN program will take you at least two years, and a BSN will require at least four years of school, depending on whether you attend full or part time.
 Both routes prepare you to take the NCLEX-RN upon graduation, which is the exam you must successfully pass in order to apply for a Registered Nurse license.
 While both routes can provide you with the nursing education you need to safely care for patients in most any setting, employers may favor applicants with a Bachelor of Science in Nursing degree, as studies have shown that health outcomes improve when a nurse is baccalaureate prepared.

-Finally, if you already have a degree in a non-nursing field, there are several nursing programs across the country that allow you to use an accelerated route to enter the nursing profession.
+If you already have a degree in a non-nursing field, there are several nursing programs across the country that allow you to use an accelerated route to enter the nursing profession.
 There are both undergraduate and graduate level programs that allow you to apply your previously earned credits to a nursing degree.
 These are commonly referred to as Accelerated or Direct Entry Nursing programs.
-You can find a full listing of all your options for getting your second degree in nursing by exploring the programs listed under these headings on our site.
+You can find a full listing of all your options for getting your second degree in nursing by exploring the programs listed under Bridge Programs on our site.

 As a rule, you should try to contact multiple schools when you’re looking for a nursing program.
 Like with many other things, the way to find the best nursing degree program is to spend some time shopping around.
 There are very meaningful differences between the programs in terms of cost, admissions requirements, and curriculum.

 What kind of nursing bridge program should I look for?